Changing lock body

-Does your door not open, even when you’re certain that it’s the correct key?
+Does your door get stuck and cannot open, even when you’re certain that it’s the correct key?
 Or have you noticed that the door latch doesn’t fully retract or extend, even when you press the handles down?
 Changing the lock body might be required.

 Don’t ignore the issue – you might have a serious problem at hand.
 This can be due to a faulty or spoilt lock body.
 When this happens, the lock can malfunction and cause emergency situations, when someone is trapped inside their room, or when you get stuck outside your door.

 Let’s find out why this happens, when you need to change your lock body, and what you can do to minimise the chances of this happening!